ChitambarLab/QiskitSummerJam2020/README.md

 Run the command: `make runtests`

-or run: `python3 -m unittest test.module`
+or run the command: `python3 -m unittest test.module`